wp-document-revisions/wp-document-revisions/readme.md

 ## Changelog ##

+### 1.2.3 ###
+* Owner metabox no longer displays if user does not have the ability to `edit_others_documents`
+* Fix for serving documents via SSL to Internet Explorer version 8 and earlier
+* GPL License now distributed with plugin
+* Code cleanup and additional inline documentation

 ### 1.2.2 ###
 * Plugin [posted to Github](https://github.com/benbalter/WP-Document-Revisions) if developers would like to fork and contribute
 * Documents shortcode now accepts additional parameters.
 See the FAQ for a full list.